Former Malaysian PM Najib Razak charged with corruption, criminal breach of trust

 KUALA LUMPUR: Former Malaysian prime minister Najib Razak was charged in court on Wednesday (Jul 4) in a probe linked to how billions of dollars went missing from a state fund he founded.

-Najib, 64, was charged with three counts of criminal breach of trust and one count of using his position for gratification as part of a probe into missing money from state fund 1MDB.
+Najib, 64, was charged with three counts of criminal breach of trust and one count of using his position for gratification.
+The offences were allegedly carried out between 2011 and 2015.
+Each charge carries a prison sentence of up to 20 years.

 The former premier, who spent the night in lockup, arrived at the court complex in Kuala Lumpur at 8.20am, wearing a dark blue suit and a red tie.

+Some of Najib's children were present in the court room, including his stepson Riza Aziz who on Tuesday was questioned by anti-graft officers in connection with their 1MDB probe.

-Crowds of media and curious onlookers jostled to catch a glance of the former premier as he was led to a sessions court where he will be read the charges.
+Crowds of media and curious onlookers jostled to catch a glance of the former leader as he was led to court.

 Some members of Najib's UMNO party chanted and held up placards in solidarity with the former premier.